Rik-Fox/ReCoRe.github.io/README.md

 In the Mathsys Doctoral programme (Warwick University, UK) our discipline is, broadly, Mathematics.
 In mathematical research, code is used to model, describe, calculate and optimise.
 Our code will perform often complex tasks that are grounded in bleeding edge theory.
 Robust ,implementable code enables fellow researchers seeking to confirm your results to easily run your initial experiment illuminates.
 Well written and commented code will enable them to increase their understanding of your work in the process.
 Reproducible code should therefore be:
 * Readable
-  - well formatted
+  - Well formatted
-  - following good coding practice
+  - Following good coding practice
-  - following logical progression
+  - Following logical progression
-  - good variable naming convention
+  - Good variable naming convention
-  - proper use of white space.
+  - Proper use of white space.
 * Runnable
   - Easy to reproduce the experimental environment
   - Robust to errors